pretf/example-project/README.md

 When submitting a pull request, the CI/CD system will plan all affected stacks as a group, and apply all affected stacks as a group.
 This encourages having **everything** in the master branch deployed immediately, which in turn discourages you from making changes that affect multiple environments.

-If a CI/CD system has multiple deployment stages (for example: deploy to dev, wait for approval, deploy to stage, wait for approval, deploy to prod) then *the intended state of the infrastructure is hidden within the current state of the CI/CD system*.
+If a CI/CD system has multiple deployment stages (for example: deploy to dev, wait for approval, deploy to stage, wait for approval, deploy to prod) then *the desired state of the infrastructure is hidden within the current state of the CI/CD system*.

-If you don't have a CI/CD system and you're manually applying a Terraform change across multiple environments and testing each one as you go, then *the intended state of the infrastructure is hidden within your head*.
+If you don't have a CI/CD system and you're manually applying a Terraform change across multiple environments and testing each one as you go, then *the desired state of the infrastructure is hidden within your head*.

-Applying all changes immediately encourages better development practices, using feature flags and versioned remote root modules.
+Applying all changes immediately makes the desired state of the infrastructure more clear.
+It encourages better development practices, using feature flags and versioned remote root modules.

 How does it work?
 Let's use the same structure from last time: